T-erry/T-erry/README.md

 ### :woman_technologist:About Me :
 ---

-- :telescope: I’m currently learning Ruby on Rails.
+- :telescope: I’m currently learning Python.
 - :zap:  I’m looking to collaborate on Ruby on Rails
 - 👨‍💻 All of my projects are available at https://github.com/T-erry
 - 📫 How to reach me terrywachuka10@gmail.com